 How To Write is aimed at all those who aspire to know more on how to write, be it a novel, stage play, movie script, or just a pitch.
+How To Write is a collection of brief comments about the extraordinary process of writing by a writer with HUGE experience in most of them (I am old!).

-Now, before we get onto the actual content of what you are writing, let’s consider the circumstances under which you are doing it.
 Your working conditions will affect your productivity enormously.
 Simply sitting day after day, tapping away with no break except for a cup of coffee, is not in the long run going to be good for either your health or your productivity.

 Keeping fit is crucial when becoming a writer, because one’s state of fitness affects one’s creative state of mind HUGELY.